Silicon dioxide: Biology

-Crystalline minerals formed in the physiological environment often show exceptional physical properties (e.g., strength, hardness, fracture toughness) and tend to form hierarchical structures that exhibit microstructural order over a range of scales.
-The minerals are crystallized from an environment that is undersaturated concerning silicon, and under conditions of neutral pH and low temperature (0–40 °C).

 Uses

 Structural use

-About 95% of the commercial use of silicon dioxide (sand) occurs in the construction industry, e.g. for the production of concrete (Portland cement concrete).
+About 95% of the commercial use of silicon dioxide (sand) is in the construction industry, e.g. in the production of concrete (Portland cement concrete).

 Certain deposits of silica sand, with desirable particle size and shape and desirable clay and other mineral content, were important for sand casting of metallic products.
 The high melting point of silica enables it to be used in such applications such as iron casting; modern sand casting sometimes uses other minerals for other reasons.

 Crystalline silica is used in hydraulic fracturing of formations which contain tight oil and shale gas.

 Precursor to glass and silicon

 Silica is the primary ingredient in the production of most glass.
 As other minerals are melted with silica, the principle of freezing point depression lowers the melting point of the mixture and increases fluidity.
 The glass transition temperature of pure SiO2 is about 1475 K. When molten silicon dioxide SiO2 is rapidly cooled, it does not crystallize, but solidifies as a glass.
 Because of this, most ceramic glazes have silica as the main ingredient.

-The structural geometry of silicon and oxygen in glass is similar to that in quartz and most other crystalline forms of silicon and oxygen with silicon surrounded by regular tetrahedra of oxygen centres.
-The difference between the glass and crystalline forms arises from the connectivity of the tetrahedral units: Although there is no long-range periodicity in the glassy network ordering remains at length scales well beyond the SiO bond length.
+The structural geometry of silicon and oxygen in glass is similar to that in quartz and most other crystalline forms of silicon and oxygen, with silicon surrounded by regular tetrahedra of oxygen centres.
+The difference between the glass and crystalline forms arises from the connectivity of the tetrahedral units: Although there is no long-range periodicity in the glassy network, ordering remains at length scales well beyond the SiO bond length.
 One example of this ordering is the preference to form rings of 6-tetrahedra.

-The majority of optical fibers for telecommunication are also made from silica.
+The majority of optical fibers for telecommunications are also made from silica.
 It is a primary raw material for many ceramics such as earthenware, stoneware, and porcelain.

 Silicon dioxide is used to produce elemental silicon.
 The process involves carbothermic reduction in an electric arc furnace: